Archive for the ‘Spiritual Warfare’ Category

 First it should be noted that traditional cycling would remain what it is – its goodness as a healthy exercise and leisure activity would be unaffected.
 However, biking combined with false worship (whether done sincerely or ironically) would be harmful.
 If one of these satanic bicycling groups existed in our town, I would not ride with them.
 A Christian who silently biked along with the Satanists (to simply enjoy the ride) could be affected by the malevolent spirits invoked or cause scandal for others.
 I could still bike alone or with my friends, but certainly without voicing unchristian chants while doing so.
 If I had formerly parked my bike by the church or rectory, I might begin placing it in a more private place, lest people be misled by misinterpreting my innocent behavior.
 This scenario is simply a thought experiment, but real Christians faced a comparable situation in the first century AD.

-In the ancient, Greco-Roman world, meats sold in marketplaces or served at restaurants had commonly been sacrificed to pagan gods.
+In the ancient Greco-Roman world, meats sold in marketplaces or served at restaurants had commonly been sacrificed to pagan gods.
 This gave rise to a debate within the Christian church at Corinth, Greece about whether Christians could blamelessly eat such food or if this should be forbidden as second-hand idolatry.

 St. Paul addressed this question in his 1st Letter to the Corinthians by first observing “there is no God but one… even though there are so-called gods” worshiped by the pagans.
 St. Paul, under the inspiration of the Holy Spirit, warned that “what [the pagans] sacrifice, they sacrifice to demons, not to God, and I do not want you to become participants with demons.”
 Christians were never to offer pagan worship, but this did not mean that pagan meat itself could not be eaten by well-formed Christians: “Eat anything sold in the market, without raising questions on grounds of conscience, for ‘the earth and its fullness are the Lord’s.’”
 But at the same time, a meat-eating Christian was to be careful not to cause scandal to others, leading them into or affirming them in idolatrous worship.
 St. Paul wrote, “Make sure that this liberty of yours in no way becomes a stumbling block to the weak. … If an unbeliever invites you and you want to go, eat whatever is placed before you, without raising questions on grounds of conscience.
 But if someone says to you, ‘This was offered in sacrifice,’ do not eat it on account of the one who called attention to it and on account of conscience; I mean not your own conscience, but the other’s.”
 That is how early Christianity handled the issue of meat sacrificed to idols.
 Today, we have a similar issue of live and local concern (which brings us to the ultimate purpose and conclusions of this article.)

 In our beginning, God created the human body, endowing it with sensation, flexibility, and strength.
 He designed every natural posture and movement and gave breathing and exercising their healthy and pleasurable effects.
-A long, long time after, some of these bodily positions and exercises were appropriated by Hindus in India for the worship of their (so-called) gods and goddesses.
+A long, long time after, many of these bodily positions and exercises were appropriated by Hindus in India for the worship of their (so-called) gods and goddesses.
 In our time, this aspect of Eastern religion has entered into our culture as yoga.
 So… is it OK for Christians to practice yoga exercise?

 As with bike riding and meat eating, the unchristian use of good things does not taint them for everyone else forever after.
 Breathing and stretching are good gifts from God and, for some, yoga is simply exercise.
 Yet spiritual danger exists wherever and whenever these exercises are being joined to false spirituality or idolatrous worship.